Arsenikki/kuberseeni/README.md

-# Edge computing cluster with Industrial IoT capabilities
+# Edge Computing Cluster with Industrial IoT Capabilities
 This project is created as a part of my master's thesis and it was used to evaluate a proof of concept industrial IoT edge computing system, which is based on k3s Kubernetes distribution.
 The main features are listed below:

 1. Automated Kubernetes cluster initialization using Ansible, which handles: